ProjectDossier/ESSIR-2023-Legal-Tutorial/README.md

 Notes:

-- You can check ut othe presentation slides in the "presentation" folder.
+- You can check out othe presentation slides in the "presentation" folder.

 - All of our tutorial could be run with Google Colab without access to premium account.